wild-magic/Wild-Magic/README.md

 # Wild Magic 🍄✨

-🧙‍♀️ An Isomorphic Data-Driven Entity Component System
+🧙‍♀️ An Isomorphic Data-Driven Entity Component System, inspired by Vue.js

 Wild Magic is powerful, shifting, and dangerous.
 Wield it against equally unpredictable situations, like when you'd like that chair to animate into a living being, or a health position to transmutate into a gold brick.